AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> When I let go of what I am, I become what I might be. — Lao Tzu
+> Appear weak when you are strong, and strong when you are weak. — Sun Tzu
 <!--END_SECTION:quote-->